sparkeditor/backend/readme.md

     $ spark

 ## Command Line Reference
 Until the dashboard interface is built, you'll have to use the `spark` subcommands to create and delete projects and users.
-These commands include:

     Usage: spark [options] [command]